fglock/PerlOnJava/README.md

 - **Lexer**: Used to split the code into symbols like space, identifier, operator.
 - **Parser**: Picks up the symbols and organizes them into an Abstract Syntax Tree (AST) of objects like block, subroutine.

+### StringParser
+- StringParser is used to parse domain-specific languages within Perl, such as Regex and string interpolation.

 ### ClassWriter
 - **ClassWriter**: Used to generate the bytecode for the class.
 - The user code is translated into a method.